 For instance, recent years have shown just how deeply employees at Microsoft care about being able to act quickly when a natural disaster occurs.
 When a devastating earthquake or hurricane strikes, the team works with colleagues to identify opportunities to help and upload those onto the digital giving platform as soon as possible, so employees can immediately get involved.
-Last year, $3.7 million was raised through employee giving and company matching for natural disasters, including hurricanes Maria, Harvey, and Irma; the California wildfires; and the earthquake in Ecuador.
+In 2017, $3.7 million was raised through employee giving and company matching for natural disasters, including hurricanes Maria, Harvey, and Irma; the California wildfires; and the earthquake in Ecuador.

 When employees requested more family-friendly volunteer opportunities, the giving team presented them.
 When employees responded positively to more one-time, quick-hit volunteer activities, such as packing first aid kits with their work team on a lunch break, giving leaders figured out how to work with more partner organizations that needed that type of help.

 “Are we showing up how and when our senior leaders and employees want us to?
 Are we doing it—all of it—excellently?
 What do employees want this year that is different from last, and why?
 Are we having impact?
 What does next year look like, and three years from now?
 These are just some of the questions we constantly ask ourselves,” Bergin said.
 “We listen with curiosity.
 We have fire in our bellies.
 We want to leave a legacy.”